 After putting in a strong performance for September, Portfolio Shield™ began hedging further downside risk into October.
 A late October stock rally and a further decline in bonds saw the strategy give back some of its hard-earned gains from the prior month.

 Early-stage Bear markets are very difficult for momentum strategies.
 Momentum strategies perform optimally during markets that are either trending higher or lower, whereas early-stage Bear markets experience rapid moves lower followed by rapid moves higher.

 Momentum strategies often perform poorly during early-stage Bear markets due to the look-back period.
 All momentum strategies run a momentum screen over a look-back period from which the strategy then makes its investment decision.

-In the case of Portfolio Shield™, it uses the most widely accepted and academically supported look-back period to screen if it should hedge or not.
 Each month it compares the momentum of the stock market to the bond market over the look-back period.
 When the momentum of the bond market is greater than the stock market, the strategy hedges, which is indicative of Bear markets.

 When rapid price reversals occur, the strategy cannot adjust fast enough.
 Most investors believe that changing the look-back period and the frequency of the rebalancing would fix the problem but that is not the case.

 Academic research and thorough backtesting show that reducing the look-back period and increasing the frequency of the rebalancing only leads to lower long-term returns.

 Momentum strategies can be designed to capture most of the upside of a market but at the sacrifice of missing the bottom of a market.
 Alternatively, a momentum strategy can be designed to give back some of the upsides of the market in exchange for getting back into the market shortly after a major market bottom.